 The Central North Pacific stock of humpback whales consists of feeding aggregations along the northern Pacific rim.
 Humpback whale distribution in summer is continuous from British Columbia to the Russian Far East, and humpbacks are present offshore in the Gulf of Alaska (Brueggeman et al. 1989, Forney and Brownell 1996).
 The three feeding areas for the Central North Pacific stock that have been studied using photographs to identify individual whales are southeastern Alaska, Prince William Sound, and Kodiak Island.
 There has been some exchange of individual whales between these locations.
-For example, six whales have been sighted in Prince William Sound and southeastern Alaska since studies began in 1977 (Perry et al. 1990, von Ziegesar et al. 1994; S. Baker, D. McSweeny, J. Straley, and O. von Ziegesar, unpubl. data); nine whales have been sighted between Kodiak Island, including the area adjacent to Kodiak along the Kenai Peninsula, and Prince William Sound; and two whales between Kodiak and southeastern Alaska (Waite et al. in press).
+For example, six whales have been sighted in Prince William Sound and southeastern Alaska since studies began in 1977 (Perry et al. 1990, von Ziegesar et al. 1994; S. Baker, D. McSweeny, J. Straley, and O. von Ziegesar, unpubl. data); nine whales have been sighted between Kodiak Island, including the area adjacent to Kodiak along the Kenai Peninsula, and Prince William Sound; and two whales between Kodiak and southeastern Alaska (Waite et al. 1999).
 The humpback whales of the Central North Pacific stock show some degree of fidelity to feeding areas, with this fidelity maternally directed; that is, whales return to the feeding areas where their mothers first brought them as calves (Martin et al. 1984, Baker et al. 1987).
 However, the degree of this fidelity to a specific area is unknown for many whales and given the continuous distribution in the North Pacific, and the known interchange among areas, setting distinct boundaries between feeding areas may not be possible.

-Using photographs of the unique markings on the underside of each whales' flukes, there were 149 individual humpback whales identified in Prince William Sound from 1977 to 1993 (von Ziegesar 1992, Waite et al. in press).
-The abundance of the Prince William Sound feeding aggregation is thought to be less than 200 whales (Waite et al. in press).
+Using photographs of the unique markings on the underside of each whales' flukes, there were 149 individual humpback whales identified in Prince William Sound from 1977 to 1993 (von Ziegesar 1992, Waite et al. 1999).
+The abundance of the Prince William Sound feeding aggregation is thought to be less than 200 whales (Waite et al. 1999).
 In southeastern Alaska, 648 individual humpback whales were identified from 1985 to 1992, resulting in an annual abundance estimate of 404 whales (95% CI:350-458) (Straley 1994).
-In the Kodiak Island region 127, individual humpback whales were identified from 1991 to 1994 (Waite et al. in press), resulting in an annual abundance estimate of 651 whales (95% CI:356-1,523).
-These estimates represent minimum estimates for the three known feeding areas because the study areas did not include the entire geographic region (i.e., the southeast Alaska study area did not include waters to the south of Chatham Strait).
+In the Kodiak Island region, 127 individual humpback whales were identified from 1991 to 1994 (Waite et al. 1999), resulting in an annual abundance estimate of 651 whales (95% CI:356-1,523).
+In the Northern British Columbia region (primarily near Langara Island), 275 humpback whales were identified from 1992 to 1998 (G. Ellis, pers. comm., Pacific Biological Station, Nanaimo, BC, V9R 5K6).
+These estimates represent minimum estimates for these feeding areas because the study areas did not include the entire geographic region (i.e., the southeast Alaska study area did not include waters to the south of Chatham Strait).
 In addition, little is known regarding humpback whale abundance between feeding areas, south of Chatham Strait, and west of Kodiak Island.
-As a result, the sum of the estimates from these feeding aggregations (approximately 1,250) is considerably less than 4,005 animals.
+As a result, the sum of the estimates from these feeding aggregations (approximately 1,530) is considerably less than 4,005 animals.